 In this post, we’ll look at how malware can exploit gaps in the sandbox environment, rather than explicitly detecting the presence of a sandbox.

-Most sandboxes do in-guest-monitoring, i.e., they place code, processes, hooks etc. inside the analysis environments.
+Most sandboxes do in-guest-monitoring, (i.e., they place code, processes, and/or hooks) inside the analysis environments.
 If these modifications are undone or circumvented, the sandbox is blinded – in other words, visibility into the analyzed environment is lost.
 This blinding can take the following forms:

-- Hooks can be circumvented by using direct system calls instead of APIs, calling private functions (which are not hooked), or performing unaligned function calls (skipping the “hook code”).
-We can see an example of this in this analysis report where illegitimate API usage by the malware to start and compromise explorer.exe and regedit.exe is detected.
-While this problem could be solved by hooks for these particular internal functions, there are many of these present in the operating system and they vary with each Windows version.
+Hooks can be circumvented by using direct system calls instead of APIs, calling private functions (which are not hooked), or performing unaligned function calls (skipping the “hook code”).
+We can see an example of this in Figure 1 where illegitimate API usage is utilized by the malware.
+While hooks could solve this problem for these particular internal functions, there are many of these present in the operating system and they vary with each Windows version.
 Furthermore, the problem of unaligned function calls cannot be adequately solved by hooking.

-- Hooks usually reside in the system files that are mapped into memory.
+Hooks usually reside in the system files that are mapped into memory.
 Some malware will unmap those files and reload them.
-The new loaded file version is then “unhooked”
+The newly loaded file version is then “unhooked”.

-- Kernel code.
-Many sandboxes are not capable of monitoring kernel code or the boot process of a system:
+Many sandboxes are not capable of monitoring kernel code or the boot process of a system.

-- Many sandboxes do not support all technologies.
 While the initial infection vector (say, a Word document with a macro) may open and the macro run in the sandbox, the macro will download and run a payload that uses an obscure technology hidden from the analysis.
 COM, Ruby, ActiveX, JAVA are some examples that we’ve analyzed in previous blog posts.

-- Many sandboxes cannot survive reboots.
-Some systems try to emulate a reboot by re-logging in the user, however this can be detected and not all triggers of a reboot are executed.
+Many sandboxes cannot survive a reboot.
+Some systems try to emulate a reboot by re-logging in the user.
+This can be detected, however, and not all triggers of a reboot are executed.

 By simply overwhelming the target analysis environment, malware can also avoid analysis with this crude but sometimes effective approach.
 For example,